zeldaret/oot/docs/BUILDING_MACOS.md

 # Building on macOS

-**N.B.** C++17 is required to build the asset processing program that we use (ZAPD), so check your OS version can support this before proceeding
+**N.B.** C++17 is required to build the asset processing program that we use (ZAPD), so check your OS version can support this before proceeding.

 ## Dependencies